addisonokell/Addison-Okell/_posts/2022-09-30-Week-4-of-Real-Analysis.md

 categories: Real Analysis
 tags: [Real Analysis]
 ---
 This week we started by introducing series.
 For a sequence $a_n$ we can define a series by summing each term in the sequence to infinity.
-We represent this a
+We represent this as
 $\sum_{n=1}^{\infty} a_n$.
 We can also talk about partial sums of series, which we denote $S_n=\sum_{i=1}^{n}a_i$.
 These series are obviously very closely related to sequences and this is because we can talk about convergence and divergence of these series.
 We say a series converges if the summation of all points in the sequence equal a finite number, otherwise it diverges.

 Next we have a small Theorem which says that if $\sum_{n=1}^{\infty} a_n$ converges then, $\lim_{n \to \infty} a_n=0$.
 The contrapostive ends up being more useful, that is if $\sum_{n=1}^{\infty} a_n$ diverges then, $\lim_{n \to \infty} a_n \neq 0$.
 Next we state another Theorem, mainly the three statements are equivlent,